butadpj/butadpj/README.md

 - 👋 Hi, I’m Paul John Butad
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning REACT + DJANGO = fullstack dev
+- 🌱 I’m currently learning REACT + DJANGO to be a fullstack dev
-- 💞️ I’m looking to collaborate on to anyone who's interested in web development as well
+- 💞️ I’m looking to collaborate on to anyone who's interested the said tech stack as well
 - 📫 How to reach me?
 Just message me at my facebook: https://www.facebook.com/pauljohn.butad.3

 <!---